Akil Baddoo Player Props: Tigers vs. Pirates

 Akil Baddoo At The Plate

-- He has homered in five games this year (7.8%), leaving the park in 2.3% of his trips to the plate.
+- He has gone deep in five games this season (7.7%), homering in 2.3% of his trips to the dish.

-- Baddoo has driven home a run in 13 games this season (20.3%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on three occasions..
+- Baddoo has driven home a run in 14 games this year (21.5%), including more than one RBI in 6.2% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.